Brexit: More time needed to reach agreement, says Barnier

 Coveney says ‘bottom line’ is that there must be a backstop in the withdrawal treaty

-The EU’s chief Brexit negotiator has said more time is needed to reach agreement on the UK’s withdrawl from the EU and that a solution must be found to ensure “there is no hard border in any circumstance on the island of Ireland. ”
+The EU’s chief Brexit negotiator has said more time is needed to reach agreement on the UK’s withdrawal from the EU and that a solution must be found to ensure “no hard border in any circumstance on the island of Ireland”.

-His comments come as British prime minister Theresa May is due to address leaders of the EU27 on Wednesday evening in Brussels before leaving them to discuss the next steps on Brexit over dinner in her absence.
+His comments come as British prime minister Theresa May is due to address leaders of the EU27 on Wednesday evening in Brussels.
+She will then leave them to discuss the next steps on Brexit over dinner in her absence.

-Mr Barnier said the Brexit process must be “orderly for everyone and in all subjects — including Ireland.”
+Michel Barnier said the Brexit process must be “orderly for everyone and in all subjects – including Ireland”.

-He said several subjects remain open and that more time is needed to reach agreement and to finalise “this negotiation on the orderly withdrawal.
-We will take this time, calmly and seriously, to find this global agreement in the next weeks.”

-Meanwhile, Germany has urged Ms May to “take responsibility” for Brexit, as a crunch summit approaches with no sign of any breakthrough in negotiations.

-Arriving for the meeting, Mr Roth, said his message to Ms May was: “Take responsibility and be constructive.”
+Mr Roth said his message to Mrs May is, “take responsibility and be constructive”.

 Plan scrapped